Oct./Nov., 2019: updated OSM/OAM base maps, and a bit more ... (Rel. 2019-2.2)

 ZL7: background map: korona.geog.uni-heidelberg.de/tiles/roads + korona.geog.uni-heidelberg.de/tiles/asterh (hill shading)

 - ZL8-10+: vector maps from www.openandromaps.org with adapted Elevate theme

 Content is the well known OAM/Elevate background content.
-Settlememt display is fundamentally different, though: for each tile (fraction of a square degree) only the few largest settlements are displayed, with biggest one visible on the top.
+Settlement display is fundamentally different, though: for each tile (fraction of a square degree) only the few largest settlements are displayed, with biggest one visible on the top.
 This means that villages may be shown in regions like northern Canada or Siberia, while cities of 100,000 do not find space in metro areas.
 Province capitals for smaller countries are finally visible.

 Additional peaks are shown, with isolations of 100+/50+/35+/15+ km at zoom levels 8/9/10/11 respectively.
 The lists of peaks by isolation are created by a program based on Max Berger's work, which is using the elevation data set from Jonathan de Ferranti.